ankujghosh/ip-mon/README.md

 * Need to log if the program is stopped due to kernel sigterm messages
 * Adding help menu to the program
 * User Input Validation
+* Calling different python program only for tshoot log collection

 External Resources: